hellochar/processing-sketches/README.md

 # install

 1. `git clone` repo
-2. Install Processing 1.5.1
+2. Install Processing 2.2.1 for sketches in 2.2.1, or Processing 3.3.6 for sketches in 3.3.6

-That's it!
-Open pde files with 1.5.1 and make sure the sketches/ folder is pointed to this folder